justeattakeaway/pie/apps/pie-docs/src/components/modal/overview/overview.md

 #### Footer

-As well as the standard Modal footer modifiers, at a narrow size you have the option to have full width Buttons that are stacked.
+As well as the standard Modal footer modifiers, at a narrow size you have the option to have full-width buttons that are stacked.

 {% contentLayout %}
   {% contentPageImage {
       src: "../../../assets/img/components/modal/overview/narrow-modifier-footer-single-action.png",
-      alt: "A modal with a single primary button in its footer on a mobile screen.",
+      alt: "A Modal with a single primary button in its footer on a mobile screen.",
       width: 336
   } %}
   {% contentPageImage {
     src: "../../../assets/img/components/modal/overview/narrow-modifier-footer-dual-action.png",
-    alt: "A modal with a single primary button in its footer on a mobile screen.",
+    alt: "A Modal with a single primary button in its footer on a mobile screen.",
     width: 288
   } %}
 {% endcontentLayout %}